ShubhamSavale/solar-permit-dashboard-powerbi/README.md

 Power BI dashboard to analyze solar equipment and project performance

 ## 📌 Objective
 This dashboard analyzes and visualizes solar permit project data using Power BI.
-It helps in understanding regional installation trends, panel/inverter usage patterns, and team performance insights for solar design operations.
+It helps understand regional installation trends and panel/inverter usage patterns for solar design operations.

 ## 🛠️ Tools Used
 - Power BI